zhutchens1/foftools/README.md

 ## References
 - Kannappan, Sheila, et al. "The RESOLVE Survey: REsolved Spectroscopy Of a Local VolumE."
 Bulletin of the American Astronomical Society.
 Vol. 43.
 2011.
 - Moffett, Amanda J., et al. "ECO and RESOLVE: Galaxy Disk Growth in Environmental Context."
 The Astrophysical Journal 812.2 (2015): 89.
+- Eckert, Kathleen D., et al. "RESOLVE and ECO: The Halo Mass-dependent Shape of Galaxy Stellar and Baryonic Mass Functions."
+The Astrophysical Journal 824.2 (2016): 124.
 - Berlind, Andreas A., et al. "Percolation galaxy groups and clusters in the SDSS redshift survey: identification, catalogs, and the multiplicity function."
 The Astrophysical Journal Supplement Series 167.1 (2006): 1.
 - Liu, Hauyu Baobab, et al. "A new galaxy group finding algorithm: Probability friends-of-friends."
 The Astrophysical Journal 681.2 (2008): 1046.